abhishekakade/random-quote-machine/README.md

-# Random Quote Machine with React
+# Random Quote Machine with React and FavQs API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).